equilaterus/wikilaterus/wiki/Github-Planning.md

   * **Bug label**: An error to be fixed.
   * **No label**: Any kind of task.
   * **Epic label**: A milestone. **Note**: In your own project, you will need to create it through **issues tab** as it isn't a default Github label.
+  * *Recommended* **Part of a milestone label**: represents an issue that is part of a milestone.
+Helps you identify which issues are part of an *Milestone*, so you can easily avoid to add an *Epic* and any of its internal issues into the same planning.

 * **Milestones**:  A milestone is a *collection of issues*, they represent a feature or set of bugs that, being finished, will generate value for the final product. *Each Milestone must have a single issue with its name, it requires to be labeled as an Epic and its description will contain a link to the Milestone url*, this allows managing milestones on the project board (you cannot include a Milestone directly on them so that's why need to create an issue representing it).